Wii system software: Home Menu

-Accessed with the Wii Remote's Home button, the Home Menu displays information about the controller(s) currently being used, and allows the user to configure certain options.
+Accessed with the Wii Remote's Home button, the Home Menu displays information about the controllers currently being used, and allows the user to configure certain options.
 At the bottom of the menu screen, the battery life of all connected controllers is displayed.
 Below that is a bar labeled Wii Remote Settings.
 Selecting it brings users to an options screen where they can control the audio output volume, rumble settings, and reconnect the controllers, for example to connect Wii Remotes through one-time synchronization.
 Depending on when the Home Menu is accessed, a different number of buttons are displayed.

-Wii Menu: No matter when the menu is accessed, the Wii Menu button will always be present.
+Wii Menu: The Wii Menu button is used of the user wants to return to the main menu, which is also seen on the menu itself.
 Selecting this will exit a game or a Wii Menu channel and return the player to the Wii Menu, where users can choose another channel.
 When playing certain Virtual Console titles, with the exception of the Nintendo 64 and Neo Geo, this will also create a suspend point.

 Reset: In applications and games (both retail and downloadable), the Reset button is available.
 This performs a soft reset of that particular application, for example returning a game to its title screen or the loading screen of a Wii Menu channel, the same as what would happen if the player were to press the console's physical reset button.

 Operations Guide: On Wii Menu channels, including the News Channel, Forecast Channel, Internet Channel, Everybody Votes Channel, certain WiiWare titles and Virtual Console titles, the Operations Guide button appeared on the Home Menu.
 The guide accessed acts as an instruction manual for the game being played.

 The Home Menu can be compared to the Xbox 360's in-game menu (accessed by pressing the "Xbox" button), or the PlayStation 3's mid-game XMB.
 It may be accessed under most circumstances during Wii operation, which pauses the on-screen action.
 Otherwise, a "home" symbol with a no symbol on it appears onscreen.
 It is also inaccessible during Nintendo GameCube play, as the Wii Remote cannot control Nintendo GameCube software.